 We seldom see Olympic-style weightlifters who might fare well in physique contest.
 Sure, lifters have more muscles than most other athletes, but they are generally not known for excessive hypertrophy, or muscular development, as one is likely to see with bodybuilders.

-Why is this area so well developed in weightlifters?
+Why is this area so well-developed in weightlifters?
 Well, the snatch and the clean both involve lifting heavy weights from the ground and the lifting should be done with what is referred to as a neutral spine.
-Neutral simply means the space between the intervertebral discs are as they appear in a healthy spine in its natural, or standing, posture.
+Neutral simply means the space between the intervertebral discs is as they appear in a healthy spine in its natural, or standing, posture.

 A neutral spine is not flexed forward, as in reaching down to touch one’s toes with a rounded back.
 Neither is a neutral spine hyperextended, as when one leans rearward and looks upward.

 Repeated snatching and cleaning, along with a lot of pulls (both snatch and clean), with a neutral spine, leads to a great amount of hypertrophy (muscular growth) from the low to mid back areas of the human torso.
 This development is so extreme on some lifters that a neutral party could easily insert their fingers between the two muscles to a depth of approximately 1 inch.

 In addition to all the pulling movements performed by weightlifters, some assistance exercises prove invaluable in developing spinal erectors.
 Coaches should accelerate, especially with beginners, the development of these muscles through movements such as the back extension.